stephaniehicks/githubPages_tutorial/pages/githubpages-jekyll.md

 {% include JB/setup %}

-Outside of using the [automatic page generator](https://help.github.com/articles/creating-pages-with-the-automatic-generator) provided by GitHub or writing your own .html files, there are several ways to set up your repository either for a `user page` or `project page` with the initial set of files needed to create a website.
+Outside of using the [automatic page generator](https://help.github.com/articles/creating-pages-with-the-automatic-generator) provided by GitHub or writing your own .html files, there are several ways to set up your repository either for a User Page or Project Page with the initial set of files needed to create a website.
 Both of the following ways use `jekyll` to create beautiful website written in Markdown (.md) files.

 1. Use Jekyll directly.